Kurlon/kernel-confs/Soekris/maximum-gentoo.md

       #local = true
     ```
 - gentoo-sources for kernel, use correct conf
-- Skip setting up the fstab for now.
+- Set up the fstab using UUIDs.
 - Skip enabling ssh, networking, time sync...
 - Skip setting up a bootloader, grub is already built, no use till running on the 486...